 Amazing carrot cake baked into cupcakes with cute carrot cake toppers.
 Perfect for Easter or any time you are craving carrot cake.
 This recipe can also be made into a cake!

 Are you a fan of carrot cake?
 Carrot cake was always so-so for me.
 Especially the carrot cake filled with nuts, pineapple, and all sorts of other random ingredients.
 Sure, I'd eat it, but it was never a dessert that I would intentionally make.
 Until now.

 You guys!
 I'm a huge fan now!
-I think this dessert will become an Easter tradition!
+I think this carrot cake cupcake recipe will become an Easter tradition!

 I mean, the cupcakes are adorable and all with those cute carrots on top, but they taste delicious, too!
 And if my husband says they get presentation points and taste points, well, we know we have a winner!

 For the carrot cupcake toppers, all you need is orange and green-colored M&M candies.
-You will need both the large size and mini size to make the carrots.
+You will need both the large size and mini size to make the carrot cake decorations.

 If you have a store that sells these candies in bulk, that might the best way to buy them so you can get exactly the colors and sizes you want!
 You can always buy a regular-size bag if you don't have a bulk option.